-FOREIGN FREEHOLD PROPERTY OWNERSHIP IN PHUKET
+SECTION 8: BUYING A FOREIGN FREEHOLD CONDOMINIUM IN PHUKET

-Freehold condo ownership is fairly clear-cut, and is the best way for foreigners to own property in Thailand.
+Freehold condo ownership is fairly clear-cut, and is the best way for foreigners to own property in Phuket.
 Thai law states that a condominium complex may have up to 49% foreign ownership, meaning at least 51% of any complex must be owned by Thai nationals.

 One of the many benefits and advantages of a freehold condominium is that it can be fully and legally owned by a foreigner.
-The ownership is permanent and in perpetuity until the owner decides to sell it.
+The condo ownership is permanent and in perpetuity until the owner decides to sell it.

-Another benefit of a freehold condominium is the favourable legislation governing inheritance, i.e. foreigners are able to pass their Thai condominium on to their heirs.
+Another benefit of a Phuket freehold condominium is the favourable legislation governing inheritance, i.e. foreigners are able to pass their Thai condominium on to their heirs.
 But while the inheritance laws are more beneficial than those for leasehold villas, they are neither perfect, nor perfectly clear.

 There is competing legislation at work here.
 The Condominium Act states that any foreigner who inherits a condominium must notify the relevant Land Office within 60 days of the inheritance.
 Failing to meet specific criteria for ownership, the foreign heir may then be compelled to sell the unit within 1 year of the death of the owner.